 If you are stringing with Aerobite, you should pay special attention not to tangle the string as it can easily kink and result in the string breaking.
 It may be a good idea to pre-stretch the string as soon as you remove it from the packaging to remove its coil memory.

-The same does also apply to many other strings however Aerobite is the worst I have come across in badminton.
+The same does also apply to many other strings however Aerobite is the worst we have come across in badminton.
 It is similar to natural gut in tennis which is a nightmare!
 This is discussed further in our badminton string tension blog.

 Another thing to note when stringing with Aerobite is that when tying the knots off on the cross string it is advised that you tie it off on the cross string and NOT the main string as you would usually do.
 This is because it can fray the main string and cause it to break.